cloud-gov/cg-site/content/intro/pricing/rates.md

 Managed services are those which cloud.gov will spin up instantly and run on your behalf.
 You pay for the resources they consume and our efforts to provide them as a service.

 The price of each service is different and they are billed by the service instance.
-You can see the price of each service in the [marketplace](#) (coming soon).
+You can see the price of each service instances offered by running `cf marketplace`.
+(We'll include this information directly here soon.)

 Services instances are billed per quarter, tallied monthly and serverable.